 Amendment 6 modified the F targets and thresholds, and introduced a new set of biological reference points (BRPs) based on females spawning stock biomass (SSB), as well as a list of management triggers based on the BRPs.
 (The targets and thresholds were updated in 2008; see Sections II and IV for more information.)
 The coastal commercial quotas for striped bass were restored to 100% of the states' average landings during the 1972-1979 historical period, except for Delaware's coastal commercial quota, which remained at the level allocated in 2002.
 In the recreational fisheries, all states were required to implement a two fish bag limit with a minimum size limit of 28 inches, except for the Chesapeake Bay fisheries, Albemarle/Roanoke fisheries, and states with approved alternative regulations.
 The Chesapeake Bay and Albemarle/Roanoke regulatory programs are predicated on a more conservative F target than the coastal migratory stock, which allows these jurisdictions to implement separate seasons, harvest caps, and size and bag limits as long as they remain under that F target.
 No minimum size limit can be less than 18 inches.
-The same minimum 20 inch size limit in the Delaware Bay spring gillnet fishery.
+The same minimum size standards regulate the commercial fisheries as the recreational fisheries, except for a minimum 20 inch size limit in the Delaware Bay spring gillnet fishery.

 States are permitted the flexibility to deviate from these standards by submitting proposals for review by the Striped Bass Technical Committee, Advisory Panel, and Plan Review Team and contingent upon the approval of the Management Board.
 A state may request a change only if it can demonstrate that the action is "conservationally equivalent" to the management standards or will not contribute to the overfishing of the resource.
 This practice has resulted in a variety of regulations among states (see Tables 1 and 2).
 In 2007, Addendum I was implemented to establish a bycatch monitoring and research program to increase the accuracy of data on striped bass discards and also recommend development of a web-based angler education program.
-In 2010, Addendum II modified the definition of recruitment failure as a value that is below 75% of all values in a fixed time series appropriate to each juvenile abundance index.
-In 2012, Addendum III was approved by the Board.
-This addendum requires all states and jurisdictions with a commercial fishery to implement a commercial harvest tagging program.
-The addendum was initiated in response to significant poaching events in the Chesapeake Bay and aims to limit illegal harvest of striped bass.
+In 2010, Addendum II modified the definition of recruitment failure from a value that is below 90% of all values in a fixed time series appropriate to each juvenile abundance index to a value that is below 75% of all values in a fixed time series appropriate to each juvenile abundance index.